 - Check if a patient’s medication is causing or contributing to the issues

-Depending on your speciality and facility, you’ll likely have other specific options that you will need to try before using restraints.
+Depending on your specialty and facility, you’ll likely have other specific options that you will need to try before using restraints.

 Using Different Types of Restraints

-Which restraints you’ll have available and be legally allowed to use is determined on your license and certification level, your facility’s policies and procedures, the doctor’s orders, and the patient’s situation.
+Which restraints you’ll have available and be legally allowed to use is determined by your license and certification level, your facility’s policies and procedures, the doctor’s orders, and the patient’s situation.

 Physical restraints are any mechanical restraint devices that are used to limit a patient’s mobility or freedom of movement.